odoo/documentation/legal/terms/partnership.rst

 involved in performing or using the Services under this Agreement, for the duration of the Agreement and for a period of 24 months from the date of termination or expiration of this Agreement.
-In case of any breach of the conditions of this section that leads to the termination of said employee toward that end, the breaching Party agrees to pay to the other Party an amount of EUR (€) 30 000.00 (thirty thousand euros).
+In case of any breach of the conditions of this section that leads to the termination of said employee toward that end, the breaching Party agrees to pay the other Party an amount of EUR (€) 30 000.00 (thirty thousand euros).

 8.5  Independent Contractors
 ----------------------------
-The Parties are independent contractors, and this Agreement shall not be construed as constituting either Party as partner, joint venture or fiduciary of the other, as creating any other form of legal association that would impose liability on one Party for the act or failure to act of the other or as providing either Party with the right, power or authority (express or implied) to create any duty or obligation of the other.
+The Parties are independent contractors, and this Agreement shall not be construed as constituting either Party as a partner, joint venture or fiduciary of the other, as creating any other form of a legal association that would impose liability on one Party for the act or failure to act of the other or as providing either Party with the right, power or authority (express or implied) to create any duty or obligation of the other.